The Bankrate promise

-But inflation and rising travel costs are clouding the picture.
 If you’re discouraged by the high price of travel this summer, you’re not alone.
-In fact, 69 percent of Americans are changing travel plans due to inflation, according to a March 2022 Bankrate survey.
+In fact, 80 percent of Americans are changing travel plans due to inflation, according to a March 2023 Bankrate survey.
 With flights, hotels and even gas more expensive, travelers are taking fewer trips and traveling shorter distances to save money.

 Dipping into your stash of points and miles can cut costs tremendously.
 Points and miles are the most valuable when cash rates are high, giving travelers the flexibility to travel even during expensive and busy holiday weekends.

 Using your credit card points for a weekend getaway can help you save money, especially during summer or a holiday weekend when travel costs are high.
-It’s easy to use points for things like flights, hotel stays and rental cars.
 Here’s how you can best utilize your credit card points for a long weekend trip.

 Take a credit card points inventory